en0/en0.github.com/content/LinkedList.md

 ## Linear search

-One characteristic of the linked list that is less then exciting is that it is not well suited for random access.
+Unlike arrays, lists are not well suited for random access.
 A linked list has no way to directly access a specific node at a random offset in a collection.
-The only option it has is to do a linear search through the list and find the node being requested.
+The only option is to do a linear search through the list and find the node being requested.

 In addition, the linked list has no special facility to check membership of a specific value.
 Once again, the list must be searched to find the answer.

-As an example, if we want to get the 5th node in the list, we would have to start at the head of the list and follow to the next node, and the next until we have reached the 5th node.
+As an example, if we want to get the 5th node in the list, we start at the head of the list and follow to the next node, repeating until we reach the 5th node.
 If we wanted to know if the value 400 was contained in the list, we would have to start at the head and test each value in turn until we find it.
 Once again, the 4 billion members because problematic.

 This is NOT an issue in standard arrays.
 We can simply go to the offset of a member in a constant time.
 If the array is sorted, we can use a binary search